-- build on this strong foundation of diverse arts and cultural activities across the many communities that make up the Sunshine Coast - · plan for sustainable growth and innovation within the arts sector - ensure our strategic planning and associated activities provide benefit for artists of the region, arts lovers, and communities generally
+- build on this strong foundation of diverse arts and cultural activities across the many communities that make up the Sunshine Coast - plan for sustainable growth and innovation within the arts sector - ensure our strategic planning and associated activities provide benefit for artists of the region, arts lovers, and communities generally engagement on the journey to drafting the region's first Arts Plan.
+It begins to define the vision, the goals and the strategies that will help council to support and grow arts programming, cultural infrastructure and investment.
+The paper also provides information on the strategic framework in which the plan will sit to ensure integration across all of Council's service provision and planning.

-On the Sunshine Coast, the development of an arts focused strategic plan will be key to unlocking this potential.
+On the Sunshine Coast, the development of an arts focussed strategic plan will be key to unlocking this potential.
 The process commenced in 2016 with the Sunshine Coast Arts Advisory Board coming together to think about what this type of plan might actually look like and what might constitute a compelling and ambitious vision for the plan's 20 year life span.

 Members of the Sunshine Coast Arts Advisory Board, who were selected and then endorsed by council in June 2016, have worked to inform this discussion paper over a series of workshops, meetings and interviews.
-The paper is aimed at sparking community conversation and seeking engagement on the journey to drafting the region's first Arts Plan.
-It begins to define the vision, the goals and the strategies that will help council to support and grow arts programming, cultural infrastructure and investment.
-The paper also provides information on the strategic framework in which the plan will sit to ensure integration across all of Council's service provision and planning.
+The paper is aimed at sparking community conversation and seeking